-- 1 Select Open Terrain Model or Import GeoTIFF Image in the File menu. - 2 Open the map or previous survey for the area where you are planning this job.
+- 1 Select Open Terrain Model or Import GeoTIFF Image in the File menu. - 2 Open the map or previous survey for the area where you are planning this job. - 3 Select Planning mode

+'''

-3 Select Planning mode on the Geographical toolbar.
+on the Geographical toolbar.

+'''

 4 Use the mouse and mouse buttons to create and edit the lines for the survey job.
+Right-click to see the menu for new line or new polygon.
 New polygon

 Define the area you want to survey with a polygon.
 The polygon can have as many edges as needed.
-Double-click to close the polygon.
+Click to start a polygon and double-click to close the polygon.